felicity-iiith/felicity-website-quickstart/README.md

 [ScotchBox](http://box.scotch.io) as its LAMP box.

 ## Important notes
+- While creating a new account, name your username as "admin"
 - We use mailcatcher and therefore when trying to create account, mails are not actually sent, but shown on http://192.168.33.10:1080/ .
 If you dont want this, you can configure your students/research mail in `src/app/config.php` from